 After identifying new configurations or configurations that have drifted away from compliance, there are two main approaches to remediation.
 The first is to apply corrective action, such as removing a service that asked for a non-standard port.
 The second option is more proactive; you could apply admission controllers and similar policies to block changes that do not meet the requirements of the policies that you have in place.
 (You could even leverage other technologies like Open Policy Agent.)
 For example, if you come across an image with known CVEs, you could simply choose not to run a container based on that image.

-Managing Kubernetes security risks with KSPM
+Managing Kubernetes Security Risks with KSPM

 KSPM is not just another buzzword.
 Like GitOps, SRE, and many other new concepts, any organization that uses Kubernetes as their platform for service delivery can benefit from introducing KSPM into their technology landscape.
 Not only can it report when something is out of compliance, but it also has the ability to perform remediation on its own to ensure compliance.
 This saves time and money that can be invested in product enhancements and other activities to improve the customer experience instead.